defi-wonderland/handbook/docs/processes/github/pr-guidelines/pr-guidelines.md

 ### Managing pull requests

-- Should create pull requests for his contributing branches as soon as conveniently possible, linking Linear issues in their descriptions, correspondingly.
+- Should create pull requests for his contributing branches as soon as conveniently possible, linking GitHub or Linear issues in their descriptions, correspondingly.

     The creation of a pull request signalizes the changes being worked on a contributing branch and unlocks the easy viewing (and reviewing) of all of its relevant commits, files, conversations and workflow runs; thus, doing it early streamlines development.